liafacom/faquad/README.md

 The FaQuAD is a Portuguese reading comprehension dataset which follows the format of the Stanford Question Answering Dataset (SQuAD).
 As far as we know, FaQuAD is a pioneer Portuguese reading comprehension dataset with the SQuAD's challenging format.

+This repository includes FaQuAD data and the source code to reproduce all experiments presented in the paper Sayama et al. accepted to BRACIS 2019.

 Besides the FaQuAD dataset this repository provides the required source code to reproduce the experiments presented by the paper.
 Mostly of the code is a workaround for reusing the default AllenNLP set for training the BiDAF network with SQuAD.
 Further code improvements are required, but not a goal for awhile.

 ### Attention